stoeps13/connections-doc/source/admin/install/t_install_console-mode.md

 3. Copy the installation files to the system that hosts the Deployment Manager.

+    !!! note
-    **Note:** Ensure that the directory path that you enter contains no spaces.
+    Ensure that the directory path that you enter contains no spaces.

 4. Start IBM Installation Manager in console mode:

+    !!! note
-    **Note:** Run IBM Installation Manager on the system where the Deployment Manager is installed.
+    Run IBM Installation Manager on the system where the Deployment Manager is installed.

     -   If Installation Manager is already installed, open a command prompt and change to the IBM Installation Manager installation directory.
 Then run the following command:
         -   AIX® or Linux™: /opt/IBM/InstallationManager/eclipse/tools/imcl -c